-Students who would like to receive credit for psychology courses taken at another institution must have taken Psyc 001, a first year seminar in psychology, or placed out of this requirement through AP or IB work.
+Students who would like to receive psychology credit for a psychology course taken at another institution must have taken PSYC 001 or a relevant first year seminar in psychology, or placed out of this requirement through AP or IB work.
 The department may consider exceptions for students who have taken COGS 001 (Intro to Cognitive Science) when taught by a member of the psychology department.
 See the Catalog.

 To submit a course to the Psychology Department for a pre-estimation of credit, please submit this form.